-Figure 17 shows instantaneous pressure perturbation along the flat plate for stability simulations in cases 1 and 2, together with the spatial development of mode S over solid surface.
-To show the difference clearly, all these three figures are plotted in the same range.
-It is noticed that, near the exit of the computational domain, the instantaneous pressure oscillations in cases 1 and 2 are slightly stronger than that of mode S propagating over solid surface.
-However, the overall feature of pressure oscillations are quite similar.
-Figure 18 shows instantaneous wall-normal velocity perturbation along the flat plate for stability simulations in cases 1 and 2, together with the spatial development of mode S over solid surface.
+Figure 17 shows instantaneous pressure perturbation along the flat plate for stability simulations in cases 1 and 2, together with the spatial development of mode S without porous coating.
+To show the difference clearly, all these three figures are plotted in the same range of pressure perturbation.
+It is noticed that the instantaneous pressure oscillation in case 1 is the strongest whereas that in case 2 is the weakest.
+Figure 17 indicates that porous coating destabilizes disturbances when it is located upstream of the synchronization point.
+On the other hand, porous coating stabilizes disturbances when it is located downstream of the synchronization point.
+Such results are consistent with the previous theoretical analysis [9, 11], experiments [10, 12], and numerical simulations [13]: porous coating destabilizes the Mack first mode whereas it stabilizes the Mack second mode.
+Figure 18 shows instantaneous wall-normal velocity perturbation along the flat plate for stability simulations in cases 1 and 2, together with the spatial development of mode S without porous coating.
 For the spatial development of mode S, no-slip condition is applied on the flat plate.
 Therefore, no wall-normal velocity perturbation is introduced.
-Due to the existence of porous coating, wall-normal velocity perturbation is induced on flat plate in cases 1 and 2.
-At approximately the same porosity, around 75 %, the wall-normal velocity disturbance on the wall induced by regular structure porous coating is significantly weaker than that induced by felt-metal porous coating.
+Becase of the porous coating, wall-normal velocity perturbation is enforced in cases 1 and 2.
 This figure also shows that, with the pressure perturbation increases from upstream to downstream, wall-normal velocity perturbation also increases.